Thousands of happy customers Worldwide | 1m+ Barcodes sold globally | 10,000+ scans each day

 A text format used to encode calendar events into a QR Code

-so that when it is scanned the phone will automatically add the event into the cell phone’s calendar.
+so that when it is scanned the phone will automatically add the event to the cell phone’s calendar.

 A text format used to encode contact information into a QR code